Which wheat grinder should I buy?

 If you choose to go with a grinder that has burrs, you have two choices of burrs: stone or steel.
 Stone is the centuries-old tool for grinding flour and will give you a very nice, fine flour*.
 But stone burs are unsuitable for high-fat seeds or grains like sunflowers or flax.
 Over time the pores, or micro-crevices of the stones can become “loaded” with oils from grains and will need to be replaced.

 Steel burrs, however, will last a lifetime.
 Some say that steel burrs are easier to turn, which you may want to consider if you are buying a hand-powered model.
-But you may find that your flour is not as fine with steel burrs as it is with stone.
+But you will likely find that your flour is not as fine with steel burrs as it is with stone.

 A note about cost

 You get what you pay for and this is doubly true when buying a wheat grinder.
-Yes, you can get a grinder for less than $50 but as a rule, you will not get a whole lot of good use out of it.
+Yes, you can get a hand-grinder for less than $50.
+But as a rule, you will not get a whole lot of good use out of it.
 Some of the lower-cost grinders have plastic parts that can break or wear with repeatedly stressful use.

 And those grinders that are $500-$800 or more?
 They typically they have life-time warranties and a decades-long tradition of building a high-quality product.
 If you can afford it, you cannot go wrong by buying a high-end wheat grinder.